 06.06 Inspection Language Services.
 Translators and/or interpreters will be used as necessary to ensure that the utilization of foreign language documents or communication with foreign language speakers does not degrade the quality of the inspection.
 Considerations include host country language, language proficiency of the NRC inspection team, and participation of the regulatory authority of the host country.
 These services should be arranged through the Office of International Programs as early as practicable in the planning of the inspection.
 Interpreter services to support the inspection team will be provided by the local US Embassy or the Interpreting Division of Language Services of the US State Department.
 All document translations will be done in accordance with Management Directive 3.12, “Handling and Disposition of Foreign Documents and Translations.”
+[C1]

 06.07 General Inspection Process.
 For each inspection, the inspector should implement the process described below for pre-inspection activities, onsite inspection activities, and post-inspection activities.
-The inspection procedures listed in 1 provide more specific guidance for onsite inspection activities.
+The inspection procedures listed in Attachment 1 provide more specific guidance for onsite inspection activities.

 a.
 Pre-inspection activities.
 To facilitate management of inspection resource allocations and tracking of inspection activities, the lead inspector should develop facility-specific inspection plans consistent with the guidance described below.

 The responsible team leader will develop an inspection plan.
 The inspection plan will identify the vendor facility, describe the scope and major areas of emphasis that will be reviewed, evaluated, or assessed.
-In addition, the inspection plan should identify the inspection type, team members, and the inspection schedule.
+In addition, the inspection plan should identify the inspection type, team members, inspection procedures, and the inspection schedule.
 This plan is to be reviewed and approved by the responsible Branch Chief.
 For inspections involving allegations, inspection plans shall be controlled at all times by the inspection team.

 Inspections will be typically announced 30 calendar days in advance.
 The lead inspector will contact the vendor representative (preferably the QA Manager), announce the upcoming inspection, and discuss the inspection schedule.
 It may be appropriate to inform the vendor as to the purpose, estimated duration, and the number of NRC inspectors expected to take part in the inspection.
 The specific areas to be covered should also be described if this will facilitate and be consistent with the objectives of the inspection.
 For inspections involving allegations, the lead inspector shall not disclose that the inspection is in response to an allegation.

-The inspectors should review the vendor’s recent inspection and enforcement history (if available), any outstanding open items, third-party audit report if available, and any events (e.g., 50. reports, Part 21 notifications) reported by the vendor.
+The inspectors should review the vendor’s recent inspection and enforcement history (if available), any outstanding open items, third-party audit report if available, and any events (e.g., 10 CFR 50.73 reports, Part 21 notifications) reported by the vendor.

-s
+Note: Inspections of vendors performing activities associated with ITAAC are coordinated with Region II.
+Inspections of licensee activities are coordinated with the NRR or NRO Project Manager and appropriate Regional Divisions of Reactor Project and Reactor Safety.
+Engagement of international regulators should be coordinated through the NRO Multinational Design Evaluation Program (MDEP) or International Programs contact.

 b.
 Onsite inspection activities.
 Entrance and exit meetings with vendor personnel should be scheduled in advance to minimize the impact on other vendor activities.
 The lead inspector should hold an entrance meeting with the senior vendor representative (preferably the facility’s QA Manager) who has responsibility for the areas to be inspected.
 At the entrance meeting, the lead inspector should discuss the inspection scope with vendor management and other administrative matters, such as the observation of facility operations, interviews with staff, and/or document reviews.
 Whenever possible, the lead inspector should schedule a daily status meeting with vendor management to discuss the inspection progress and issues identified.